 How can rights be exercised or defended?

 The rights outlined above can be exercised by sending a request to the University of Girona at its postal address or by using any of the other contact details indicated in the header.

-If a satisfactory response is not given when exercising these rights, a claim can be made to the Catalan Data Protection Authority using the forms or the other channels that can be accessed from its website (www.apd.cat ).
+If you have not received receive a satisfactory response in exercising these rights, you can lodge a complaint before the Catalan Data Protection Authority using the forms or other channels that can be accessed from its website (www.apdcat.gencat.cat ).

 In all cases, be it to make claims, ask for clarifications or make suggestions, you can contact the Data Protection Representative on this email email@example.com .